South, Minas Gerais, Brazil: What to pack, what to wear, and when to go [2024]

 Plug adapter

-A plug adapter that supports outlet types C and N. Ensure that you get the necessary type.
-Most adapters currently available are just plug changers and expect your devices to adjust the voltage themselves.
-If yours can't do that they could get destroyed.
+A plug adapter that supports outlet types C and N. It's important that you pick the correct type.
+A lot of adapters for sale now are just plugs and expect your electronics to change the voltage themselves.
+If your devices can't do that they could get destroyed.
 This one is sufficent for most places.

 Luggage scale to avoid fees